idea4good/GuiLite/README.md

 </table>

 ## 📞Community Channel
-Thanks for the help from the community, you all make GuiLite better!
+Thanks for the help from the community, you all make GUI-lite better!
 And welcome to any new friend to join us.
 - [**@Twitter**](https://twitter.com/idea4good)
 - QQ group code:
 <table>